These custom Dodge camper van companies do all the heavy lifting.

 Off-Grid Adventure Vans builds an eco-friendly Dodge camper van

-Off Grid Adventure Vans is located near Washington, DC, and is committed to creating a budget-friendly Dodge Promaster camper van that’s also good to the environment.
+Off Grid Adventure Vans is located near Washington, DC, and is committed to creating a budget-friendly Dodge Promaster camper van for sale that’s also good for the environment.

 On its website, OGAVans says: “All of the wood in our vans is harvested from stable local forests and processed from a Mennonite mill just an hour away from our manufacturing facility.
 Our vans come standard with 115w of solar power on the roof so you can live comfortably with minimal use of fossil fuels.”

 These Dodge camper vans are constructed by a team of experienced outdoor enthusiasts who are carpenters, electricians and designers.